First Time User? Enroll now.

-Gallstones form when cholesterol and other things found in bile make stones.
-They can also form if the gallbladder does not empty as it should.
+Gallstones form when cholesterol and other substances found in bile make stones.
+They can also form if the gallbladder doesn't empty as it should.
 People who are overweight or who are trying to lose weight quickly are more likely to get gallstones.

 Health Tools help you make wise health decisions or take action to improve your health.

 Gallstones develop when cholesterol and other substances in the bile form crystals that become hard stones in the gallbladder.
 The gallbladder is a small sac located just under the liver.
-Gallstones can occur when your gallbladder does not empty properly or if you have too much cholesterol in your bile.
-Too much cholesterol in your bile is not caused by eating too much cholesterol or having high cholesterol (in the blood).
+Gallstones can form when too much cholesterol is in the bile or when the gallbladder does not empty properly.

 Your chances of forming gallstones that can cause symptoms are higher if you: